 Tropical storms are a costly natural disaster for the northern coastline of Australia and for southwest Pacific islands between latitudes 10°S and 30°S and longitudes 100°E and 170°E. The average storm damage bill per year 1990/1-2000/1 for this region was US \$60 million (2005 \$).
 By providing a lead time, storm forecasts help governments, administrators and businesses plan ahead, thereby reducing the risk and uncertainty from varying active and inactive storm seasons.
-TSR has an impressive seasonal forecast track record.
-Its forecasts for Australian-region tropical cyclone activity were successful in all years between 2001/2 and 2006/7.
+TSR has a good seasonal forecast track record.
+Its forecasts for Australian-region tropical cyclone activity were successful in 8 of the 10 years between 2001/2 and 2009/10.